dhirendrakumar9032/FronEnd_Interview_Prep_1.0/React/Hooks.md

-## What is useCallback?
-What is the purpose of using useCallback hook?

 ## What are Hooks and what are the benefits of the hooks?

 Hooks are special functions introduced in React 16.8 that allow developers to use state and other React features in functional components.
 Before hooks, these features were only available in class components.
 Hooks provide a more functional and cleaner approach to manage state, lifecycle methods, and other functionalities in React components.